-General Long-Term Debt Account Group - This account group was established to account for all long-term debt of the District, which is offset by the amount available in the debt-service fund and the amount to be provided in future years to complete retirement of the debt principal.
+General Long-Term Debt Account Group - This account group was established to account for all long-term debt of the District, which is offset by the amount available in the debt service fund and the amount to be provided in future years to complete retirement of the debt principal.
 It is also used to account for liabilities for compensated absences and early retirement incentives which are to be paid from funds provided in future years.

-General Fixed Assets Account Group - Used to account for property, plant and equipment of the District.
+General Fixed Asset Account Group - This account group is used to account for property, plant and equipment of the school district.
 The District does not maintain a record of its general fixed assets, and accordingly, a statement of general fixed assets, required by the regulatory basis of accounting prescribed or permitted by the State Department of Education, is not included in the financial statements.
 Land, buildings, nonstructural improvements, and all other physical assets in all funds are considered expenditures in the year of acquisition and are not recorded as assets for financial statement purposes.